Seriously delicious POKE Bowls!

-You can totally indulge in these hearty bowls of healthy goodness without the guilt factor.
-Big plus right there!
+You can indulge in these hearty bowls of healthy goodness without any feeling of guilt.
+They’re simpleto make and very delicious.

 This here is my version and of course, with my personal twist.
 I have added some tropical sweetness to give the Salmon extra Aloha flavour.